Frequently Asked Questions » If Flight 77 did not hit the building what happened to its passengers and crew?

 "We started moving the planes in as quickly as we could. ...
 Then I noticed the aircraft.
 It was an unidentified plane to the southwest of Dulles, moving at a very high rate of speed ...
 I had literally a blip and nothing more."

-During our multi-year, independent investigation, we have personally interviewed dozens of eyewitnesses who saw this plane minutes later, as it flew at just above tree-top level over Arlington in its final moments before reaching the Pentagon.
+During our multi-year, independent investigation, we have personally interviewed dozens of eyewitnesses who saw this plane — which they describe as a large, twin-engine jet — minutes later, as it flew at just above tree-top level over Arlington in its final moments before reaching the Pentagon.

-While reports vary regarding its appearance, many insist that the plane did not look like an American Airlines jet, and a number of them describe it as predominantly white or off-white in color.
+While reports vary regarding its exact colors and markings, many insist that the plane did not look like an American Airlines jet, and a number of them describe it as predominantly white or off-white in color.

-Because there is not a clear enough consensus among the witnesses on all of the exact details of how the plane looked, we stop short of claiming to know these conclusively, but we do feel that the evidence is very strong that this unidentified plane did not look like a signature silver American Airlines 757, with blue and red stripes down the side and a big "AA" on the tail.
+Because there is not a clear enough consensus among the witnesses regarding how the plane was painted, we stop short of claiming to conclusively know the exact details, but we do feel that the evidence is very strong that this unidentified plane did not look like a signature silver American Airlines 757, with blue and red stripes down the side and a big "AA" on the tail.

 More importantly, what the aggregated witness reports and the body of evidence as a whole are (extremely) clear on is that the plane approached on a flight path that makes it physically impossible for it to have caused ANY of the documented damage inside and outside of the building.
 It could not have and did not hit the building.
 This is why it was seen flying away immediately after the explosion by multiple-eyewitnesses, such as Officer Roosevelt Roberts Jr, and why cab driver Lloyde England's story completely fell apart under scrutiny.